Western Designer and owner of Western Identity, Kate Biaggi, with a Custom Livestock and Cattle Brand

-Ranch Wife, Western Based Graphic Designer, Livestock Brand Creator ...
+Ranch Gal, Western Based Graphic Designer, Livestock Brand Creator ...
 Meet the woman behind Western Identity.

 So bear with me, and I promise I’ll keep you entertained.

-First of all, I’m a 25 year old ranch wife from Northern California who was lucky enough to marry the cowboy of her dreams and get to live a life on some of the most beautiful ranches in Nevada, Montana, Wyoming, and Idaho.
+First of all, I’m a 26 year old ex ranch-wife from Northern California who was lucky enough to get to live a few years on some of the most beautiful ranches in Nevada, Montana, Wyoming, and Idaho during my short, but wild, married life.

-I’m a huge lover of Trail Guiding, exploring new places, sharing my passions with others, the Western Industry, good Ranch Horses, judgmental Red Heelers, Small Businesses, Red Bull, and homemade Sourdough.
+I’m a huge lover of small towns, exploring new places, sharing my passions with others, the western industry, good ranch horses, judgmental red heelers named Shyanne, small businesses, watermelon Red Bull, and homemade sourdough.
 I grew up around horses, but not in the Ranching world.
-Everything I know about the ranching industry is thanks to my tireless husband, coaching me through the ins and outs of all there is to know, frequently needing to explain things to me like he’s explaining to a 4 year old (ya’ll are subject to that too though, right??).
+Everything I know about the ranching industry is thanks to the last 6 years and that one dude who shall remain unnamed, coaching me through the ins and outs of all there is to know about cows, rangeland, working dogs, branding, and so much more.

-I enjoy helping my husband out on the ranch in all aspects – branding, doctoring, moving cattle, gathering, checking health, fixing fence, putting out mineral, and being a passenger princess while shipping cows from one field to the next.
-I feel incredibly lucky to be able to live this life, even after the long days.
-I know that many people don’t get to do this, and have little idea of what it takes to put their food on their table.
+I enjoyed ranch life in all the aspects – branding, doctoring, moving cattle, gathering, checking health, fixing fence, putting out mineral, and being a passenger princess while shipping cows from one field to the next.
+I've felt incredibly lucky to be able to live this life, even after the long days and wild rides.
+I know that many people don’t get to live this life, for any amount of time, and have little idea of what it takes to put their food on their table.

 I showed horses, I rode almost every discipline, I raised a large herd of breeding sows, I was an active member of my 4-H, I competed in FFA Forestry competitions, and I took charge of advertising my mom’s saddle shop on social media – as young as age 13 - because she didn’t know how to.